4 Reasons to Start Class With a Poem Each Day

 The short poems “Keeping Quiet” by Robert Bly, “The Balloon of the Mind” by William Butler Yeats, and “We Wear the Mask” by Paul Laurence Dunbar have all generated particularly rich discussions in my classroom.
 Their brevity makes them sharp, but their themes are provocative and appealing to adolescent readers.

-I also encourage you to get your hands on some of the phenomenal books of haiku that are out there right now, from the scholarly anthology Haiku in English: The First Hundred Years to the more whimsical and illustrated Guyku -- A Year of Haiku for Boys and the hilarious Suburban Haiku: Dispatches From Behind the Picket Fence, which brings satire to the form.
+I also encourage you to get your hands on some of the phenomenal books of haiku that are out there right now, from the scholarly anthology Haiku in English: The First Hundred Years to the more whimsical, illustrated Guyku: A Year of Haiku for Boys and the hilarious Suburban Haiku: Dispatches From Behind the Picket Fence, which brings satire to the form.

-A novel may take chapters and hours to establish an emotional connection through the characters and plot -- poetry can do so in seconds.
+2. Poems are intense: A novel may take chapters and hours to establish an emotional connection through the characters and plot—poetry can do so in seconds.
 Even reluctant readers can be captured quickly by the right combination of words arranged into a powerful rhythm.

-Try using Gwendolyn Brooks' classic poem “We Real Cool” to introduce an underlying conflict in S.E.
+Try using Gwendolyn Brooks’s classic poem “We Real Cool” to introduce an underlying conflict in S.E.
 Hinton’s The Outsiders.

 Rumi, the 13th-century Persian poet, has written some poetry that beautifully echoes specific lines in Romeo and Juliet, that standard freshman introduction to Shakespeare.
 Incorporating writing from a completely different culture that speaks to the same aspect of the human condition sends a powerful message about inclusion and diversity.

 I once used a haiku about a falcon by An’ya, a reclusive naturalist poet from the Pacific Northwest, to draw a comparison to Atticus Finch’s treatment of his children in Harper Lee’s To Kill a Mockingbird.
-The discussion was brief, but the haiku gave us a lens through which to evaluate Atticus and his actions, leading to more specific close-reading that we would have achieved without the poem.
-(The fact that both texts allude to a bird was just a happy accident, by the way, but the kids loved pointing that out, too!)
+The discussion was brief, but the haiku gave us a lens through which to evaluate Atticus and his actions, leading to more specific close reading than we would have achieved without the poem.
+(The fact that both texts allude to a bird was just a happy accident, by the way, but the kids loved pointing that out, too.)

-In truth, I could write for hours about the positive experiences that I’ve enjoyed with students over the past three years of using a poem to start class each day.
-If this is a strategy that you ever wanted to try, I encourage you take a test drive during National Poetry Month 2016.
+I could write for hours about the positive experiences I’ve enjoyed with students over the past three years of using a poem to start class each day.
+If this is a strategy that you ever wanted to try, I encourage you take a test drive during National Poetry Month.
 I suspect that you (and your students) will be hooked!